Analyzing Riemann's hypothesis: Conclusions

 \section{Conclusions}

 In this paper we have analyzed the Riemann hypothesis.
+Our objective has been, from the beginning, to validate whether this hypothesis is true or not.

+We did such validation using the functional equation of the zeta function, and stating that, if and only if the real part of a complex number was equal to $1/2$, only then could we find a real number $y$ such that $\zeta(1/2+iy)$ was equal to zero, so that the non-trivial zeros of the function all lie on the strip line $1/2+iy$.

+We began our study by stating and proving two propositions.
+The first proposition was \emph{the key step} in order to start building the whole analysis that we presented in this paper.

-Specifically, using the functional equation of $\zeta (s)$ for $s \in \mathbb C $ with $0<{\rm Re} (s)<1$, and using the absurdity reduction method, we assumed that the zeros of $\zeta (s)$ can have their real part equal to $a \neq \displaystyle 1/2$ and $0<a<1$, reaching a contradiction up to the best of our numerical calculation to check the strict positivity of a given function.
+For this analysis, we have used the functional equation of $\zeta (s)$ for $s \in \mathbb C $ with $0<{\rm Re} (s)<1$, and using the absurdity reduction method, we assumed that the zeros of $\zeta (s)$ can have their real part equal to $a \neq \displaystyle 1/2$ and $0<a<1$, reaching a contradiction.
+This is obtained after an analytical study based on a complex function, and its modulus as a real function of two real variables, combined with an intensive numerical analysis up to the best of our computational resources in order to check the strict positivity of the given modulus function.
 Additionally, using also the absurdity reduction method, in combination with some logic rules to negate a quantifier and a Morgan's law, we showed analytically that if ${\rm Re}(s)=\displaystyle 1/2$, then $\exists y \in \mathbb R$ such that $\zeta(\displaystyle 1/2 +yi)=0$.
 Moreover, we provided analytical conditions that should be satisfied by the $y$ values candidates, so that $\zeta(\displaystyle 1/2 +yi)=0$.

+We need to restate that the numerical analysis methods implemented with Matlab and Wolfram Alpha work under certain typical assumptions, for example not exceeding a certain accepted minimum and small enough error, also limitations coming from potential sources of error such as rounding in floating point operations and machine precission.

-This work is one more step towards assessing the validity of Riemman's conjecture.
-As such, we have proven here that the conjecture is true, up to the best of our numerical analysis for the strict positivity of $|1/\pi - \zeta{(s)}|$, i.e., there is no complex $s$ such that this function is zero.
-Our analysis shows that this function is never zero, to the best of our computational power, and we see no tendency for a change.
-Given that the rest of the derivations here are fully analytical, this leads us to say that, to the best of our capabilities, Riemann's conjecture is true.
+This is another work toward assessing the validity of Riemman's conjecture. \rom{As such, we have proven here that the conjecture is true, up to the best of our numerical analysis for the strict positivity of $|\zeta{(x + yi)} \mp 1|$ for $0 < x < 1$.
+Our analysis shows that this function is never exactly zero in this interval,} to the best of our computational power, and we see no tendency for a change.
+Given that the rest of the derivations here are fully analytical, we conclude that Riemann's conjecture is true.